andyouyang22/helebears/README.md

 ## Compiling ReactJS JSX Code

 The `scripts/bundle.js` file is the result of compiling the React JSX code in `scripts/main.js`.
-This code is linked using `browserify` and compiled using Babel. `browserify` allows us to use Node-like `require` syntax to link `npm` and local JavaScript modules in the front end.
+This code is linked using `browserify` and compiled using Babel. `browserify` allows us to use Node-like `require` syntax to link JavaScript modules in the front end.
 Babel compiles the JSX code down to JavaScript.
 Running the `bundle.sh` script will compile `scripts/main.js` and link its dependencies:

-	cd static/
-	chmod +x bundle.sh  # Make bundle.sh an executable
-	./bundle.sh         # Link and compile ReactJS files
+	cd static/          # bundle.sh uses paths relative to this directory chmod +x bundle.sh  # Make bundle.sh an executable ./bundle.sh         # Link and compile ReactJS files

+The output will be stored in `scripts/bundle.js`.

 ## Contributors